najamsk/saltpayBirthdayAssignment/README.md

 Bonus points for following Test-Driven Development.

 Please do not overcomplicate the code.
 You don’t need a web framework, database or message queues for this submission.
 Keep it simple!

+## How to run Binary
+* make sure you have data.json on same level as main.go
+* go run main.go